The following patent was granted by

 multiplicity of languages,

-data from said multiplicity of foreign languages to
+from said multiplicity of foreign languages to a

 translation of said first textual data are second